 Blue is so bold that it projects major confidence.
 Also, it is a drastic departure from its sober navy-blue cousin.

-A true-blue suit is brighter and cheerier.
-It is, indeed, head-turning, quite versatile, but it is also very tricky to match.
+A true blue suit is brighter and cheerier.
+It is, indeed, head-turning and quite versatile, but it is also very tricky to match.

 There are not many apparent choices that go well with true blue.
-This is one way you know that white is a must for this suit.
+This is one way you know that white is the best choice to wear with a blue suit.

 Light reflects off the white of the dress shirt, accentuating the blue and making it seem even brighter.